-While there are already obvious reasons to get a hammock there are many more unheard of potential health benefits that may just surprise you.
+While there are obvious reasons to get a hammock, there are a few less known potential health benefits that may surprise you.

-Aside from history, hammocks also are sometimes recommended by doctors, chiropractors and orthopaedists to their patients and the general public.
+Aside from the historical use, hammocks also are sometimes recommended by doctors, chiropractors and orthopedists to their patients and the general public.

-Hammocks have that special touch to them, that is wherever you put it, it radiates a palpable sense of relaxation and serenity to that place.
-Whether you see travellers posting pictures of themselves chilling on an hammock or live at a friends garden, they just have that lovely feeling to them.
+Hammocks have that special feel to them, that is wherever you put them, that place starts to radiate a sense of relaxation and serenity.
+Whether you see people posting pictures of themselves chilling on an hammock or when you’re at a friends porch with an hammock, they just radiate that lovely relaxed feeling.

-I can’t stress enough how much sleep does for the body.
-It provides us rest and stores energy.
+We can’t stress enough how important sleep is and how much it does for the body.
+Sleep provides us rest and stores energy.
 It helps us think clearly and be alert.
-Sleep is necessary for our survival.
-That’s why it’s best to get the best sleep possible.
+Sleep is necessary for our survival and well-being, both mentally and physiologically.

+Simply put, hammocks are the ultimate customizable agent for inducing better sleep.
 You also sleep deeper.
-Having shallow sleep or lower levels of REM sleep is bad for you, and can be potentially harmful.
-If you don’t have enough REM sleep, over time it will actually kill you.
-I’d say that’s a good reason to get a full night’s rest.
+Having shallow sleep or lower levels of REM sleep is simply bad for you, and can be potentially harmful.
+If you don’t have enough REM sleep, over time it can cause serious consequences on your health.
+I’d say that if anything is a good enough reason to get a full night’s rest.

-We all know someone with insomnia, who can’t sleep through the night, or can’t sleep in general.
+Insomnia, someone who can’t sleep through the night, or sleep in general.